A/B Test Tool

 Select “A/B testing” in the form editor.

 You’ll be taken to an A/B Test page, where you can set up your experiment.

 Give your test a descriptive name.
-The name will only be seen internally, so choose something that works best for you.
+The name may be seen externally, so choose something that is not sensitive or private.

 Underneath these two fields, the “Automatic traffic allocation” option will automatically be selected (pictured above).
 This feature, also known as a multi-armed bandit algorithm, directs more traffic to the version of your form that is performing best.
 This way you won’t lose out on potential one-time or recurring contributions, depending on what you choose to optimize for, while still running a sound test.
 This is an easy, and highly recommended, way to run tests and raise funds at the same time.
 You can learn more about the multi-armed bandit on our blog.

 Next, select the feature that you would like to test: